 Assessments associated with this course are outlined below:

-Applicants who wish to pursue creative writing-only assessment normally require a 2.1 Honours degree or equivalent qualification acceptable to the University in any discipline, and are required to submit a sample of original written work (poems) which will be assessed to determine if an offer of admission can be made.
-In certain circumstances, applicants may be admitted on the strength of their writing alone.
+Applicants who wish to pursue creative writing-only assessment require a 2.1 Honours degree or equivalent qualification acceptable to the University in any discipline and are required to submit a sample of original written work (8-10 poems/pages of poetry) which will be assessed to determine if an offer of admission can be made.

 For information on international qualification equivalents, please check the specific information for your country.